-Four-time Emmy nominee Fred Willard is widely considered one of today’s most gifted comic actors.
-He has appeared in hit TV shows including “Modern Family,” and comedy classics like “This Is Spinal Tap” and “Anchorman.”
-Away from the camera, Willard devotes his time to numerous charities including Big Brothers Big Sisters of America.
+Four-time Emmy nominee Fred Willard was widely considered one of the most gifted comic actors.
+He appeared in hit TV shows including “Modern Family,” and comedy classics like “This Is Spinal Tap” and “Anchorman.”
+Away from the camera, Willard devoted his time to numerous charities including Big Brothers Big Sisters of America.
 He received a commendation from the City of Los Angeles and Mayor Antonio Villaraigosa for “outstanding humanitarian and philanthropic work, [which] helps to further the goal of making the City of Los Angeles a better place.”

 What was your first car?